raulcano/articles/fairness-of-deflationary-currency.md

 To sum up, you may not be incentivized to *always* work.
 True.
 However, once you have enough savings your incentives push you to fund innovative projects that would bring prosperity and an ever-growing purchase power.

 # Argument 3: rentists are favored over workers  <a name="arg3"></a>
 *Work should be rewarded over saving money.
-It favors savers (rentists) over workers*
+A non-inflationary currency favors savers (rentists) over workers*

 [Back to Table of Contents](#toc)